Bikeman868/UrlRewrite.Net/README.md

 that you have to use Regex back references to pick up the parts of the request you don't want to modify, and this complicates the original Regex as well as making the whole rule syntex much less readable.

-In this Rewrite Module you can specify exactly which part of the url you want to modify, you can add multiple `<rewrite>` elements to the `<rule>` element to make multiple modifications.
+In this Rewrite Module you can specify exactly which part of the url you want to modify, and you can add multiple `<rewrite>` elements to the `<rule>` element to make multiple modifications.
 The url in the `<action>` element is optional for this Rewrite Module and I strongly recommend that you do not use it.
 You can still specify the url in the `<action>` if you like for backwards compatibility but if you do this then the `<rewrite>` elements